RavenCutie21/Voice-Changer-Settings/README.md

 any other stuff you have issues with ask [AI Hub's discord server](https://discord.gg/aihub) but it should be covered in this guide unless its a weird issue.

 # Discord Settings
+Reference images will be listed at the end for most of whats listed here

 I am going to go through all of the Discord Voice & Video settings and tell you what you change for the voice changer to have the least problems.